A brand profile or model gives the following:

 What Makes up a Brand?

 Branding is made up of tangibles and intangibles.
 The tangible aspects are the functional characteristics of a brand, the unique and identifiable symbol, association, name or trademark which differentiates competing products or services e.g. Persona Design brand logo.

 A logo in itself is not and never will be a brand.
-It is simply an icon that indicates it’s existence, a system used to lend a clear and consistent voice for your product or service.
+It is simply an icon that indicates its existence, a system used to indicate a clear and consistent voice for your product or service.
 It doesn’t change who you are; it just amplifies how you are perceived by others.
-Your identity in conjunction with your brand help people understand who you are and what you offer.
+Your identity in conjunction with your brand helps people understand who you are and what you offer.

-The intangibles aspects, arguably as important or in some cases more important, are the emotional characteristics of a brand which are the sum of an organisation’s attributes including it’s; name, history, reputation, personality, culture, full sensory customer interaction or experience, packaging and advertising, in short all forms of communication.
+The intangibles aspects, arguably as important or in some cases more important, are the emotional characteristics of a brand which is the sum of an organization’s attributes including it’s; name, history, reputation, personality, culture, full sensory customer interaction or experience, packaging and advertising, in short all forms of communication.

 Brand Profiling and Brand Positioning